 - We can source all the parts of the machines (and sometimes cheaper more capable alternatives)- although some are harder to come by than others, those that go wrong relatively often we try to hold as stock items.

 - Mr Farrow used several compressor suppliers, I am not an expert diesel compressor engineer - I use local experts for that sort of work, so problems with compressors will probably elicit recommendations to talk to your local plant repair engineers.
 I might be able to provide guidance, and possibly source some Compair and maybe Ingersoll Rand parts and at long last I know a man who can probably get Airman Compressor parts.
 It is typical that someone in my customer base solves the problem and I may be able to point you in the right direction!

 - I need to emphasis that due to their complexity and the liberal coating of sand and water that these machines suffer, it isn't uncommon for a fault to re-occur after service (WIWA pumps are particularly prone for this) or the real fault only revealing itself once a symptom has been cured.
 I will honestly try my best!
 I have even been known to loan a spare machine or parts while we work to fix a customer's.

 New and Second Hand Machines

 We can offer advice on and source new machines and sometimes even second hand machines.
 This can be a bare bones blast pot, blast pot and control panel, or indeed a full blown, trailer mounted machine with compressor.

 A second hand Mk 1 machine, in Beverley, refurbished and resold October 2009, it has subsequently been re-sold at least twice!

-A replacement blast pot on its shippling pallet - heading out to a customer on the other side of the Empire (Liverpool!) to replace his one that had been 'slighltly' overpressurised!
+A replacement blast pot on its shipping pallet - heading out to a customer on the other side of the Empire (Liverpool!) to replace his one that had been 'slightly' over-pressurised!